Bomma-Pranay/Bomma-Pranay/README.md

 <!--
 **Bomma-Pranay/Bomma-Pranay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
 Data Scientist & Software Engineer with 4.6+ years of experience in Python, predictive modeling, and production-level deployments.
-Kaggle Top 2% globally and experienced in leading cross-functional teams at Omdena.
-Strong technical foundation spanning the full ML lifecycle.
-Successfully delivered production ML systems processing 150K+ data points with 83.5% accuracy, deployed real-time prediction APIs, and built retraining workflows.
+Currently working in AI Center of Excellence (CoE) focusing on Generative AI, RAG pipelines, and Agentic AI systems.
+Kaggle Top 2% globally with strong expertise across the full ML lifecycle, including real-time inference systems, automated retraining pipelines, and scalable data workflows.
 <!--- 🔭 I’m currently working on NLP-->
 - 🌱 I’m currently learning GenAI
 - 👯 I’m looking to collaborate on Data Science Projects